Blake-Madden/Fiction-Publisher/README.md

 - [ ] Add formatting to print output
   - [ ] Format start of chapter with drop cap and smart caps
   - [ ] Add flourishes between screne breaks
+  - [ ] Unindent starting paragraph of new scenes
 - [ ] Add formatting to epub/mobi output
   - [ ] Format start of chapter with drop cap and smart caps
   - [ ] Add flourishes between screne breaks